Lostmet/LAVrefiner/README.md

   - If your VCF is not normalized, please preprocess it using external tools (e.g., `bcftools norm`) before running SVrefiner.

 - It is recommended to perform quality control (QC) on the SVs prior to running SVrefiner.
-  - Low-quality SVs, especially those with high missingness (low call rate), can significantly compromise the quality of the resulting rSVs, please consider filtering such variants before proceeding.
+  - Low-quality SVs, especially those with high missingness (low call rate), can significantly compromise the quality of the resulting rLAVs, please consider filtering such variants before proceeding.

 ---